Discover how to whip up some mouth-watering American-style paleo hotdogs the Pete Evans way, topped with onion, bacon and sauerkraut.

 Wipe the pan clean with kitchen towel.
 Place the pan over medium heat with the remaining fat or oil.
 Add the bacon and cook for 6 – 8 minutes, stirring occasionally, until golden and slightly crispy.
 Set aside, keeping warm.

-Next, scatter over the onion, bacon and sauerkraut, then squeeze over some ketchup and mustard and serve.
+Next, scatter over the onion, bacon and sauerkraut, then squeeze over some ketchup and mustard to serve.

 Preheat the oven to 160°C.

 Place the psyllium husks, coconut flour, chia seeds, flaxseeds, pumpkin seeds, sesame seeds and sunflower seeds in the bowl of a food processor and whiz for a few seconds until the seeds are finely chopped.

 Transfer the flour mixture to a large bowl, then mix in the coconut sugar or honey, baking powder and salt.
 In another bowl, combine the vinegar, 450 ml of water and the eggs and whisk until smooth.
 Add the coconut oil and egg mixture to the dry ingredients and mix well to form a wet dough.

 Knead the dough on a lightly floured work surface for 1 minute, then divide into six portions and roll into 12 cm-long rolls or log shapes.
 Place the dough portions on the prepared tray, allowing room for spreading.